Sharlee's dog, Rose, was 17 when she started Proin. Sharlee believes that the drug contributed to her dog's passing.

 Should Your Dog Be Treated With Proin for Urinary Incontinence?

-If you are currently giving your dog the drug Proin, which contains phenylpropanolamine, it's important that you review accounts from pet owners like you.
+If you are currently giving your dog the drug Proin, which contains phenylpropanolamine, it's important that you review accounts from other pet owners.
 After hearing their stories, you may want to reconsider giving Proin to your dog.

 What Is Proin?

 Proin is one of the most commonly prescribed drugs used today to help dogs with urinary incontinence, but is it safe?
 Some pet owner says no. In fact, some dog owners believe that the drug's side effects led to their dog's death.

 My Dog Received Proin for Her Incontinence Problem

 My dog, Rose, became incontinent when she was 17.
 I tried everything to help her out with her problem.
 My vet recommended Proin as a last resort because Rose's incontinence was causing severe skin problems due to urine scalding.
 I started Rose on Proin and all seemed well.
 Her accidents diminished and her skin condition cleared.

 She was on the drug for about two months when she developed seizures, so the vet recommended we take Rose off of the drug.
 In a matter of weeks, Rose had a severe seizure and was left immobile.
 She had to be put down.